ClaraChaouat/website-metrics-dashboard/README.md

 ### Step 1 – Download

-- Download the `.zip` file and extract it
+- Download the `.zip` file and extract it,
+- then in your terminal:

-cd website-metrics-dashboard
+cd your-unzipped-folder-name

 ### Step 2 – Install Dependencies